bareos/bareos/CONTRIBUTION.md

 ### Localization

-### Testing and quality accurance
+### Testing and quality assurance

-One important thing for us is avoid problems in the user interface.
-Your can really help us out here providing feedback on releases and especially by testing the pre-releases (alpha/beta/rc) we provide for testing.
+One important thing for us is to avoid problems in the user interface.
+You can really help us out here providing feedback on releases and especially by testing the pre-releases (alpha/beta/rc) we provide for testing.
 Just download them and report any issues you face with them.